HF-2507

 Plain Language

-When the operator knows or is reasonably certain a user is under 18, it must clearly and conspicuously disclose that the user is interacting with AI.
-The operator may satisfy this through either (a) a persistent visible disclaimer always on screen, or (b) a disclaimer at the beginning of each interaction plus a recurring disclaimer at least every three hours of continuous use.
-This is an unconditional obligation for minor account holders — no reasonable-person trigger is required.
-The operator has flexibility to choose between the two disclosure methods.
+Operators must clearly and conspicuously disclose to minor account holders that they are interacting with AI.
+The operator may satisfy this obligation through either (a) a persistent visible disclaimer always displayed during the interaction, or (b) a disclaimer at the beginning of each interaction plus a recurring disclaimer at least every three hours of continuous interaction.
+This is an unconditional disclosure requirement — it applies whenever the operator knows or is reasonably certain the user is under 18, regardless of whether the chatbot could be mistaken for a human.

 Statutory Text